 At the time of their divorce announcement, Jeff had a net worth of $136 billion.
 By all accounts, MacKenzie could have been entitled to half of all of Jeff's assets since they were all acquired during their marriage.
 If that was true, MacKenzie could have been given as much as $70 billion worth of stock and various other assets.

-Final Settlement: On April 4, 2019, MacKenzie announced over Twitter that she and Jeff had finalized their divorce and that she had been given just under 20 million shares in Amazon.
+Final Settlement: On April 4, 2019, MacKenzie announced over Twitter that she and Jeff had finalized their divorce and that she had been given just under 20 million shares in Amazon, roughly 4% of the company's outstanding shares.
 At the time of transfer those shares were worth $35.6 billion.
 Jeff kept 75% of their former holdings, roughly 60 million shares.
 A significant concession was that MacKenzie agreed to allow Jeff to retain all voting rights over her shares.
 So, in essence she gets all the value without any of the voting power.

 Richest Woman In The World